-A commercial vehicle is defined as any motor vehicle used to transport goods or paying passengers — everything from semi trucks and trailers, to pickup trucks and vans, to taxis and buses.
+A commercial vehicle is defined as any motor vehicle used to transport goods or paying passengers — everything from semi trucks and trailers, to pickup trucks and vans, to delivery service trucks and rideshares, to taxis and buses.
 Essentially, if a vehicle is owned by a company and used mainly for business transport, it’s classified as a commercial vehicle.
-Collisions involving these vehicles are frequently more serious than those between two smaller vehicles, owing to the weight and size of the trucks and the conditions that professional drivers work under.
+Collisions involving these vehicles are frequently more serious than those between two smaller vehicles, owing to the weight and size of commercial trucks and the conditions that professional drivers work under.
 And while every driver has the responsibility to uphold the rules of the road and operate his or her vehicle safely, there are some special considerations that may add complexity to a commercial vehicle accident case.

 Here are a few things to consider as you begin thinking about how to best handle your accident case.